sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 - [Faster page load times](#faster-page-load-times): 50% smaller initial bundle size.
 - [Nginx-based HTTP server](#nginx-based-http-server): for ease of deployment, all HTTP configuration (TLS, listen ports, etc.) is now handled by Nginx instead of being built into Sourcegraph.

-Several new and improved [Sourcegraph extensions](https://docs.sourcegraph.com/extensions) add features we think you'll like:
+Plus, there are several new and improved [Sourcegraph extensions](https://docs.sourcegraph.com/extensions):

 - [Basic code intelligence for all languages](#basic-code-intelligence-for-all-languages): fast go-to-definition and find-references for code in any language, using effective, zero-configuration heuristics when precise analysis is not configured.
 (Also mentioned above.)
 - [Datadog metrics](#datadog-metrics-extension): easily jump to Datadog metrics information from statsd calls in your code.